Mission Statement

 Job Path will ensure that it meets all State and Federal requirements for retention of client records, and organization reports.
 The Corporate Compliance Officer will review all government contracts, and the requirements of all government programs, at the commencement of each program, and on an annual basis, to ensure that Job Path is following all requirements for record retention.

-The following chart contains the guidelines for retention of various categories of fiscal documents.
+The following chart contains the guidelines for retention of various categories of documents.
+If a document falls under more than one category or falls under a litigation hold, the longest retention period shall apply.
 Document Retention Policy |

 |